 Individual No charge

-Dual Family - two adults and any children 18 No charge
+Dual Family - two adults and any children 19 No charge

 and under

-^{}Complimentary membership for CF faculty, staff and retirees includes free admission to the Appleton Museum only, discount in the Appleton Store and discounts on selected classes.
+Complimentary membership for CF faculty, staff and retirees includes free admission to the Appleton Museum only, discount in the Appleton Store and discounts on selected classes.
+CF ID is required.
 Other benefits such as participation in the Reciprocal Program are included in the general membership category.

 Category Charge/Fee

 General Admission

 Members - General, Directors Circle and

 Complimentary No charge

 Adult \$8

 Children - age 0-9 No charge

 Youth - age 10-18 \$4

 Student - CF with ID No charge

 Member of CF Alumni Association No charge

 Student-University - Students 18 and over with ID \$5

 Educator \$6

 Senior - 55 and over \$6

 AAA Member Discount \$5

 Active Military and Immediate Family No charge

-Friends and Family (two adults and any children) \$15
+Friends and Family (two adults and any children) \$18

 Reciprocal Members No charge

 Appleton Store Only No charge

+Group Tour Admission (15 or more perso ns)

+Adult \$7

-Adult Senior - 55 and over \$5 \$3
+Senior - 55 and over \$5

-\$3

-Educator · · · · · · · · · · · · · · · · · · ·
+Educator \$5

-Student-University - Students 18 and over with ID
+Student-University - Students 18 and over with ID \$4

+NT 1
-Students - K-12 (Marion, Citrus and Levy counties) No charge

-Bus Driver for Group No charge

-Chaperone (1 per 10 Students) No charge
+Senior - 55 and over \$5 Educator \$5 Student-University - Students 18 and over with ID Students - K-12 (Marion, Citrus and Levy counties) Bus Driver for Group No charge Chaperone (1 per 10 Students) Members No charge

-Members No charge

-Visual Artists' Society

-Annual Membership (Jan.
+Visual Artists' Society Annual Membership (Jan.
 1-Dec.
-31) \$40

-Student Membership (with current CF ID) No charge
+31) \$40 Student Membership (with current CF ID) No charge

 Other Fees Related to Continuing Education Classes

-CPR Card (after satisfactory completion of course) No charge
+CPR Card (after satisfactory completion of No charge

+course)

 CPR card replacement \$5

 Certificates (for any courses that certificates are issued) No charge

 Certificate replacement \$7